 - Training and awareness programs on rules and best practices for preventing risks

 We uphold the commitment to our stakeholders to respect human rights everywhere we operate.
 This includes:

-- Rights at work, through compliance with the International Labour Organization's (ILO) Declaration on Fundamental Principles and Rights at Work.
+- Rights at work, through compliance with the fundamental conventions of the International Labour Organization (ILO).

 - Rights of local communities, through the implementation of grievance mechanisms in communities that are impacted by our activities.